 Hawaii is an epic part of the world and one that’s usually on most traveller’s bucket list.
 However, Thanksgiving is one of the best times of year to visit Hawaii.
-There is a good atmosphere and plenty of things to do for all the family.
+There is a good atmosphere and plenty of things to do for all the family not to mention the exciting Oahu Luau experiences for families.
 The tourists and locals all come together to enjoy this time of year and it is a special time to be there.

 Skating on the open-air rink is one of the most fun activities for all the family during a great Thanksgiving vacation in Hawaii.
 Ward Village provides this awesome ice-skating experience and you can pick up a ticket for roughly $17 a person.
 Not a bad price for the experience!

 You can sip on a delicious hot chocolate when you finish provided by the stands nearby.
 Also, the grownups can celebrate Thanksgiving with a cold beverage (an alcoholic one).

 Looking for another fun thing to do during Thanksgiving in Hawaii?

 You should check out the food and craft fair.
 Eat your way through mouth-watering treats and buy gifts to remember your experience in Hawaii.
 You can spend hours marveling at the endless amount of stalls – that sell unique gifts.
 This event only happens for a couple of days a year so you will have to ensure your visit coincides with the food expo and crafts fair in Hawaii.

 You can also get active with the beach activities in Hawaii during Thanksgiving.
 We all love the beach!